pivotal-cf/docs-pks/vsphere-persistent-storage.hbs.md

 You can configure a single computer cluster in the following ways:

-- If you use a single Tanzu Kubernetes Grid Integrated Edition foundation, create an AZ that is mapped directly to the single cluster.
+- If you use a single {{  vars.product }} foundation, create an AZ that is mapped directly to the single cluster.
-- If you use multiple Tanzu Kubernetes Grid Integrated Edition foundations, create an AZ that is mapped to this single cluster and a Resource Pool.
+- If you use multiple {{  vars.product }} foundations, create an AZ that is mapped to this single cluster and a Resource Pool.

 With this topology, you can create multiple vSAN datastores on the same compute cluster using different disk groups on each ESXi host.
 PVs, backed by respective VMDK files, can be dispatched across the datastores to mitigate the impact of datastore failure.
 For StatefulSets, all PVs used by different instances of the replica land in the same datastore.